-Prerequisite: EDU 201 and PSY 201 or departmental permission.
+Prerequisite: EDU 202 or departmental permission.
 A survey of various models and strategies with practice in instructional planning and lesson presentation.

-EDU 354 - Instructional Design (3)
+EDU 242 - Instructional Design for Teaching and Learning (3)

 Co-requisite: EDU 321 or departmental permission.
 Educational technology applied to classroom instruction in grades K-12 and in exceptional student education.
 Laboratory required.